PromCMS/PromCMS/README.md

 > ⚠️ Please be aware that this tool is under active development and is still not suitable for normal use.
-All help on interest would be awesome! 🚀
+All help or interest is welcome! 🚀

 # PromCMS